|

-~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ THE BEGINNER'S DIET For those of you new to raw feeding, this may sound much too difficult.
-But relax :-) Here is an very easy diet for you to begin with.
-The supplement can be ordered on the web and the meat can be bought when you are doing your own grocery shopping!
+OUR BEGINNER'S DIET For those of you new to raw feeding, this may sound much too difficult.
+Relax!
+Here is an very easy recipe for you to begin.
+The supplement can be ordered online and the meat can either be bought online (suppliers listed on Raw Feeding Links) or when you are doing your own grocery shopping!
 No extra trips to the pet store are needed.
 No guess work is needed.
-Five minutes prep time and you have food for a week.
+Five minutes prep time and you will have nutritious food for a week or for a month.
 It can't get any easier.

-Combine water and TCfeline powder.
+Combine water and KBCF.
 Mix into the ground turkey.
-Refrigerate immediately.
+Refrigerate or freeze immediately.
 Depending on your cat, this will yield up to a week's worth of food.

 Still Unsure?